awsdocs/aws-config-developer-guide/doc_source/iam-password-policy.md

 # iam\-password\-policy<a name="iam-password-policy"></a>

-Checks whether the account password policy for IAM users meets the specified requirements\.
+Checks whether the account password policy for IAM users meets the specified requirements indicated in the parameters\.
+This rule is NON\_COMPLIANT if the account password policy does not meet the specified requirements\.

 **Identifier:** IAM\_PASSWORD\_POLICY